 Gam’s parents are rice farmers from the countryside.
 After Gam got married, she moved from the farm onto the floating fishing village where her husband’s family lived.
 They – along with their two kids – have lived on the water for four year.
 Just two months ago, however, they were required to move to land, which has been an adjustment to say the least.

-Always smiling, she expressed a sense of gratefulness that her children will have a better education and better life on land; but she also told us of the struggles of her husband’s family who lack land-living skills, like driving, and are unable to find work.
+Always smiling, she expressed a sense of gratefulness that her children will have a better education and better life on land.
+However, she also told us of the struggles of her husband’s family who lack land-living skills, like driving, and are unable to find work.

 Rejoining Our Halong Cruise

-Our day of exploring Halong Bay was complete and we joined the new passengers on our junk boat who were on Day One of their Halong Bay cruise.
+Our day of exploring Halong Bay was complete and we joined the new passengers on our main boat who were on Day One of their cruise.
 We were treated to a glass of wine and an intense, fiery sunset on the rooftop deck with both the sky and sea turning flame orange.
-The day had lived up to the hype and we were stoked that we had splurged for the two night cruise, rather than just one.
-Spending time with a local in such an insanely beautiful, private setting was more than we ever expected.

-Day Three Of Our Halong Bay 3-Day Tour
+Final Day of Our Halong Bay 3-Day Tour

 Tai Chi At Sunrise on Halong Bay